Die Wochenshow

 Die Wochenshow (English: The Weekly Show, lit.: The Week's Review) was a German weekly sketch comedy show that aired on Sat.1 and was produced by Brainpool TV.
 It first aired on 20 April 1996 and was cancelled early in 2002.
 The show saw a brief revival starting on 20 May 2011, but only eight episodes were broadcast before it was cancelled due to low ratings and bad press.

 Format

-The show is a news parody with sketches and recurring characters that often that parody popular celebrities, TV shows and films.
+The show is a news parody with sketches and recurring characters that often parody popular celebrities, TV shows and films.
 It bears similarities to formats such as Not the Nine O'Clock News and Saturday Night Live.